elektronaut/dynamic_image/README.md

 on demand.
 It handles cropping, resizing, format and colorspace conversion.

-Supported formats at the moment are JPEG, PNG, GIF and TIFF.
+Supported formats at the moment are JPEG, PNG, GIF, BMP and TIFF.
 The latter will automatically be converted to JPG.
 CMYK images will be converted to RGB, and RGB images will be converted to the sRGB colorspace for consistent appearance in all browsers.